numoonchld/numoonchld.github.io/_posts/2019-01-21-heroku-environment-pipeline.md

 should now list two remotes: `heroku` and `origin` (each one twice - for fetch and push)

+to launch the deployed app, do

+    heroku open

+and verify the deployment URL works

 next, initialize a new *heroku* pipeline with this app

     heroku pipelines:create tulpa-gen-envs-pipe --app tulpa-gen